Skip to content

 • one payment.

-Some insurers will cover your children until the age of 31 if they are classified as dependants.
+Some insurers will cover your dependants until the age of 31.

-Family Health Insurance can be more expensive than couples and singles, but it is often the same price as a couples policy.
+Family health insurance can be more expensive than policies that cover just one adult, but it is often the same price as a Couples policy.

-The cost of Family Health Insurance depends on your tier of Hospital Cover, extent of Extras Cover, you and your partner’s age, combined income, where you live, chosen excess and any co-payments:
+The cost of Family health insurance depends on your tier of Hospital Cover, extent of Extras Cover, where you live, chosen excess and any co-payments:

 • Tier of Hospital Cover: